Carry out your own ethnographic research project.

 • successful completion of our online short course Introduction to Ethnographic Research

-• or relevant professional experience for this level of study, with supportive references.
+• or relevant professional experience for this level of study.

 Apply for this course